hughsalimbeni/bayesian_benchmarks/README.md

 Key aims (science):
 * Curate a set of benchmarks that meaningfully compare the efficacy of Bayesian models in real-world tasks.
-* Maintain a fair assessment of benchmark methods, with full implementations provided.
+* Maintain a fair assessment of benchmark methods, with full implementations and results.

 Key aims (code):
 * Transparancy